 Planning, organizing, and time management are part of daily life at Linder.
 Students learn to break down assignments, track tasks with visual tools, and set priorities.

-In high school, the schedule is designed to build these skills.
-With study halls, mentorship meetings, and independent work periods, students practice managing their time and responsibilities in a supportive environment.
+In middle and high school, the schedule is designed to build these skills.
+With study halls, advisory meetings, and independent work periods, students practice managing their time and responsibilities in a supportive environment.

 This balance of structure and freedom helps students grow into confident, capable, and self-directed learners.